ansible/ansible/docs/docsite/rst/intro_networking.rst

-The waitfor argument must always start with result and then the command index in [], where 0 is the first command in the commands list, 1 is the second command, 2 is the third and so on.
+The waitfor argument must always start with result and then the command index in [], where 0 is the first command in the commands list, 1 is the second command, 2 is the third, and so on.